SkafteNicki/dtu_mlops/s3_reproducibility/docker.md

     </p>

 14. Try running `docker images` and confirm that you get output similar to the one above.
-If you succeeds with this, then try running the image docker image
+If you succeeds with this, then try running the docker image

     ```bash
     docker run --name experiment1 trainer:latest